The future of education is now.

 Upcoming Events

-Congratulations TxDLA 2025 Award winners: Carrie Gits, Director, Digital Learning, THECB and Dr. Van Davis, Executive Director, WCET
+Congratulations TxDLA 2025 Award winners: Carrie Gits, Assistant Commissioner, Student Success and Institutional Partnerships, THECB and Dr. Van Davis, Executive Director, WCET

 Carrie was honored with the Outstanding Commitment to Excellence and Innovation Award and Dr. Van Davis was inducted into the TxDLA Hall of Fame!